brainstormforce/wp-freshdesk/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-With this plugin, your users will be able to see their tickets on your Freshdesk support portal.
-Other features include - SSO, ticket filtering, sorting & search options.
-Admins have an options to display only certain status tickets with shortcodes.
+Allow users to see their Freshdesk tickets right on your website and provides SSO to have seamless navigation between Freshdesk and WordPress.

 == Description ==